jqvelin/osu-yugen-no-hitsounds/README.md

 # Installation
-Download the .osk file and open it
+Simply download the .osk file and open it.
+Make sure latest version of osu! is installed.